Artificial-Pancreas/iAPSdocs/docs/EN/operate/interface.md

 ### Graphs and Statistics
-The middle of the screen graphs your current blood sugar data and inputted carbs overlayed with iAPS's insulin delivery and blood sugar predictions.
+The middle of the screen graphs your current blood sugar data and inputted carbs overlaid with iAPS's insulin delivery and blood sugar predictions.

 The zero temp (ZT) line predicts where your blood sugar would be if insulin delivery and carb absorption were ceased.
 The IOB line predicts where blood sugar would be if insulin delivery was ceased and carb absorption was minimal.
 The unannounced meal (UAM) line predicts how long blood glucose will continue to rise, to dose insulin accordingly.
 For more information on prediction lines, see the [OpenAPS documentation.](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html)

-If enabled, statistics are displayed underneath these graphs detailing your time in range, coefficent of variance (CV) and average glucose.
+If enabled, statistics are displayed underneath these graphs detailing your time in range, coefficient of variance (CV) and average glucose.
 Tapping in this area allows you to change the time interval used to calculate these statistics.

 ### Actions
 At the bottom of the screen, you have four action icons: